python/devguide/developer-workflow/extension-modules.rst

 Adding an extension module to CPython
 -------------------------------------

-In this section, we assume that the extension module to be added does not rely on external dependencies and is not a frozen module.

-Let us assume that the standard library has the :mod:`!foo` module which contains some function :func:`!foo.bar`:
+Assume that the standard library contains the module :mod:`!foo` together with some :func:`!foo.bar` function:

 .. code-block:: python